futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 12. [Roslyn Analysers](#roslyn-analysers)

 ## What is a WebApiEndpoint?
-- It's a vertical slice / feature of your application
+- It represents a vertical slice or a distinct feature of your application.
-- The vertical slice is a self-contained unit of functionality
+- Each vertical slice is a self-contained functional unit.
-- Collection of WebApi's that share a route prefix and version.
-They can also share things like Security, EndpointFilters, RateLimiting, OutputCaching, etc.
+- It's a collection of Web APIs that share a common route prefix and version.
+They can also share various aspects such as Security, EndpointFilters, RateLimiting, OutputCaching, and more.

 ## Easy setup
 Check out this section for a step-by-step guide to setting up the library for use in your development environment.